damianobarbati/get-browser-fingerprint/README.md

 # get-browser-fingerprint

-Zero dependencies package exporting a single and fast (<50ms) asynchronous function which returning a browser fingerprint, without requiring any permission to the user.
+Zero dependencies package exporting a single and fast (<50ms) asynchronous function returning a browser fingerprint, without requiring any permission to the user.

 ## Usage